johnjackoleary/cfi-commonplace-book/Lesson Plans/EASA to FAA/EASA to FAA.md

 > [!info] See [[PPL2.2 Navigation Charts and National Airspace System]] for more info.

 #### FAA Charts and Chart Supplement
-While similar in content, make sure you can effectively use FAA Charts and Chart Supplements for navigation and information.
+Though similar in content, make sure you can effectively use FAA Charts and Chart Supplements for navigation and information.

 > [!info] See [[PPL2.2 Navigation Charts and National Airspace System]] for more info.